seanevans7/emews/README.md

 The dataset used in the analysis is available at the following URL <http://doi.org/10.5281/zenodo.3820359>

-Please contact me <theoni.photopoulou@gmail.com> with any questions.
+Please contact me at <theoni.photopoulou@gmail.com> with any questions.